-Fresh Spinach- Adding in fresh spinach will give us some great health benefits while adding a nice green color and taste to every slice of quiche.
+Fresh Spinach - Including fresh spinach will add a vibrant green color and a delightful taste to every slice of quiche.

 9" Prepared Pie Crust- You can use a storebought crust or a homemade pie crust that you prepared yourself beforehand.

-In a skillet over medium heat, melt the butter and cook the diced onions until caramelized.
+Step 3: In a skillet over medium heat, melt the butter and cook the diced onions until caramelized.
 This should be about 2-3 minutes.
-Then stir in the garlic and cook an additional 30 seconds and remove from heat.
+Then stir in the garlic cook an additional 30 seconds and remove from heat.

 If desired, add in a dash of salt and pepper.

 Step 7: Pour the mixture into the prepared baked pie crust.